gadfly361/reagent-seed/README.md

 session.cljs            ---> contains atom with application state views/
     about_page.cljs     ---> react/reagent component for the about page
-	common.cljs         ---> common react/reagent components to all page views (i.e., header and footer)
+	common.cljs         ---> common react/reagent components to all page views
 	home_page.cljs      ---> react/reagent component for the home page
 	pages.cljs          ---> map of page names to their react/reagent components
 ```